 Existing law establishes the California State University, under the administration of the Trustees of the California State University, and the University of California, under the administration of the Regents of the University of California, as 2 segments of public postsecondary education in the state.
 Existing law states legislative intent for the University of California and California State University governing boards, in determining the standards and criteria for undergraduate and graduate admissions, to develop processes that strive to be fair and easily understandable, consider using criteria allowing eligible students with uncontrollable course deficiencies to enroll, and consult broadly with California's diverse communities, as provided.

-This bill would state the intent of the Legislature for a University of California proposal regarding standards and criteria for undergraduate admissions to become operative only after certain actions have been taken, including, among other actions, providing the proposal to the University of California Student Association, the State Board of Education, and the trustees for consideration and the state board and trustees have discussed the proposal as a discussion item at a meeting of the boards, as specified.
+This bill would state the intent of the Legislature for a University of California proposal regarding a change to the conditions for undergraduate admissions, as specified, to become operative only after certain actions have been taken, including, among other actions, providing the proposal to the official student organization representing the student body of the University of California, the State Board of Education, and the trustees for consideration, and the state board and trustees have identified the proposal as an item for discussion and discussed the proposal at a meeting of each of these boards, as specified.